Predators (2010 film): Casting

-At the 2009 San Diego Comic-Con International Rodriguez stated that Predators would feature an ensemble cast, and that the most important element of the film would be "great characters so that the audience feels they're going on this journey with them".
+At the 2009 San Diego Comic-Con Rodriguez stated that Predators would feature an ensemble cast, and that the most important element of the film would be "great characters so that the audience feels they're going on this journey with them".
 He also noted that the title had a double meaning, referring not only to the extraterrestrial hunters but also to the human characters, all of whom are dangerous killers.
 He and Antal wanted each of the characters to be well-developed enough to be able to stand alone.
 Rodriguez hoped to have Arnold Schwarzenegger play a cameo role as Dutch, his character from the original Predator film, but this ultimately did not happen.

 Filming

 The film was shot on a 53-day schedule.
 Exterior filming location was mostly set in Kolekole, Hawaii.
 Filming started on September 28, 2009.
 The film wrapped up its 22-day shoot on the Hawaii location on November 1, 2009.
 The film shot its interior set scenes at Robert Rodriguez's studio in Austin, Texas.
 Sixty percent of the film was shot in Texas in order to be eligible for a tax benefit.
 The film shot more exterior footage at Canyon Lake Gorge in Comal County and Hamilton Pool Preserve.